BMW

 2005 BMW 6 Series

 CarHunch analysed 183 real MOT records for the 2005 BMW 6 Series.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2005 BMW 6 Series passes its first MOT attempt 82.7% of the time, marginally above the UK average of 80%, but the serious red flag here is that 35% of these cars have recorded a dangerous defect at some point—nearly double the typical rate.
 This suggests electrical, brake, or structural issues are endemic to the model, and any prospective buyer should factor in potentially expensive repairs.